LaurelAP/Portfolio/README.md

 # Laurel's Portfolio
-**I develop content to educate and inform.<br/>Please see samples of my selected work below.**
+**I develop content to educate and inform.
+<br/>Please see samples of my selected work below.
-**All samples have been published in some capacity unless otherwise noted.**
+<br/>All samples have been published in some capacity unless otherwise noted.**

 ---
 ### Training & Instructional